 There is so much we plan doing in 2021.
 We plan to serve and insure 500,000 lives by 2021.
 While we hope to drive inclusion online for users with cash, we are also betting huge on recycling for premium.
 Companies generate a lot waste.
 Most of industrial waste ends in landfill and most times they empty into the ocean, affecting aquatic lives.

 Our mandate for 2021 is to solve this huge and catastrophic problem through shared value, which is a win-win for everyone.
-We believe companies can exchange their recyclable waste for the health insurance premium of people in their host communities, this way they provide access to quality healthcare for millions of people living in poverty in their host community which works for the company’s CSR and the environment as well.
+We believe companies can exchange their recyclable waste for the health insurance premium of people in their host communities, this way they provide access to quality health care access for millions of people living in poverty in their host community which works for the company’s CSR and the environment as well.

 Before second quarter next year, we are hoping to partner with 100 companies to scale our work on corporate recycling for value.
 We have already partnered with 7 multinationals and 3 big banks in Nigeria with over 50 combined branches nationwide to recycle their waste to drive the health insurance cover of their customers which have less than $50 in savings.
 By partnering with 100 companies we hope to recycle 1.7 million tons of recyclable waste which we will use to insure over 380,000 people.